davidelic/team-optimizer/README.md

 ## 📋 Overview

-This project solves a common organizational problem: **How do you assign 30 people to 6 different tasks (5 people per task) while maximizing both task satisfaction and team compatibility?**
+This project solves a common organizational problem: **How do you assign 29 people to 6 different tasks (4-5 people per task) while maximizing both task satisfaction and team compatibility?**

 ### The Challenge
-- 30 people need to be assigned to 6 tasks
+- 29 people need to be assigned to 6 tasks
-- Each task requires exactly 5 people
+- Each task gets 4-5 people (5 tasks get 5 people, 1 task gets 4 people)
 - Each person has ranked preferences for tasks (1st-6th choice)
 - Each person has preferences for teammates (up to 4 people they'd like to work with)